-- More than $2 million invested in New Haven Community Gardens and Community Greenspaces since the program’s inception in 1995.
+- The Foundation has invested more than $2 million in New Haven Community Gardens and Community Greenspaces since the program’s inception in 1995.
 The New Haven Land Trust now maintains 45 community gardens in New Haven that produce food for local students and residents.

-- The Community Foundation is a founding investor of the Online Journalism Project and continues to be the largest sustaining funder of the publisher of New Haven Independent, Valley Independent Sentinel, and the Branford Eagle.
+- The Community Foundation is a founding investor of and continues to fund the Online Journalism Project, publisher of New Haven Independent, Valley Independent Sentinel, and the Branford Eagle.

-- Support for DataHaven’s publication of The Greater New Haven Community Index 2013
+- The Community Foundation was a core funder of DataHaven’s publication of The Greater New Haven Community Index 2016

 - A grant to Christian Community Action Agency supported the Mothers For Justice advocacy group’s effort on TANF reform.
 The result was the passage of State Senate Bill 106 in the summer of 2014.
 The new Bill mandates the inclusion of the pursuit of a GED or higher education degree as allowable work activities under the TANF program, further supporting the advancement and economic security of individuals in the program.